wlzhang2020/wlzhang2020.github.io/_pages/about.md

 COLING'2025

 ## News
+[2026.01] Our paper 'To Search or Not to Search: Aligning the Decision Boundary of Deep Search Agents via Causal Intervention' is accepted to WWW'26!

 [2025.11] Our paper AB Agent is accepted to KDD'26 Benchmark Track!

 [2025.11] Our paper PBR is accepted to AAAI'26!